PejuAdigun/-Adepeju-Adigun-Data-Analyst-Portfolio/README.md

 # Adepeju Adigun | Data Analyst Portfolio

-👋🏾 Hi, I'm PJ — a passionate and empathetic data analyst dedicated to using insights to tell meaningful stories.
+👋🏾 Hi, I'm PJ, a passionate and empathetic data analyst dedicated to using insights to tell meaningful stories.
 With a background in customer service, digital marketing, and immersive analytics training, as well as technical skills and human understanding into every project.
 I'm especially passionate about work that contributes to inclusive spaces, innovation, and people-focused outcomes.